shaobo-he/sls/QUESTIONS.md

 1. What is a good score function to FPs?
 2. What is neighborhood relation for FPs?
 3. Should SLS work well on kenken examples?
+4. What is a good score function for FP predicates like fp.normal?

 ## General Questions
 1. Why not use simulated annealing?